ThinkPrint: Know Your Mind

-To some extent, we are who we are when we’re born.
+From one angle, we are who we are when we’re born.
 We inherit a certain kind of intelligence and a certain emotional makeup, or personality, from our parents.
 Our interests and preferences, our tendencies and sensitivities, individual differences in how we think, learn, feel and behave, are apparent from very early on.
 At the same time, though, from the moment we are born and as development unfolds, our experiences modify this genetic programming.
 We learn, we change, we grow.
-And as we learn, the neural circuits in our brains get wired up, and rewired, and change the way we think and respond.
-Our positive experiences enhance our strengths, and our negative experiences can deepen our vulnerabilities.
-This is why it is so important to first understand and accept ourselves, or our child, or the person we love.
-We can help each other grow, or we can hold each other back.
+And as we learn, the neural circuits in our brains get wired up, and rewired, and this changes the way we think and respond.
+Our positive experiences – the love, attention, and encouragement of our caregivers, having our needs met, having a stimulating and safe environment to explore – enhance our strengths and reduce the impact of vulnerabilities.
+Our negative experiences – trauma, neglect – does the opposite.
+Much depends on the wellbeing – the emotional stability and availability of our primary caregiver, usually our mother.
+This is why it is so important to first understand and accept ourselves, and to take good care of ourselves.
+We can help each other grow, or we can tear each other down.
 Understanding is the first step.

 You already know many things about yourself (or your child), but you need a framework for understanding what you know.
 For example, what do you do when you can do whatever you want?
 How did you play when you were little?
 Did you make friends easily?
 Do you tend to worry about upcoming events?
 Are you happiest when you are physically active?
 Are your feelings easily hurt?